AlynxZhou/hikaru/tutorials/theme.md

 ## `srcs`

-This dir stores templates and assets.
-If a file is under srcs directly, it will be treat as templates and if a file is in sub dir, they are assets and will be copied to `docDir`.
+This dir stores assets.
+Assets will be rendered and written to `docDir`.

+## `layouts`

+This dir stores html templates.

-# Template
+# Layouts

-Hikaru works with template, it supports Nunjucks, and can support others by registing renderers.
+Hikaru works with templates, it supports Nunjucks, and can support others by registing compilers.

-**The base name of template files will be used as layouts**.
+**The base name of first level template files will be used as layouts**.
 So you must have files of following:

+Templates in subdir won't be treat as layouts so you can use them as modules.

 - `index`: Site index page.
 - `archives`: Site archive page.